As a teacher I aim to cultivate a sense of wonder at philosophical questions, and to turn that response into careful, rigorous inquiry.

 As a practicing metaethicist, I believe that inquiry into the normative depends on our views about the rest of philosophy.
 So my teaching interests are broad.
-They cover almost all normative areas of research (including political philosophy and the history of ethics).
-I can teach a range of topics in theoretical philosophy as well.
+They cover almost all normative areas of research (including political philosophy and the history of ethics), as well as various topics in more theoretical philosophy.

 As Lead Instructor